NucleusPowered/Heisenberg/README.md

 Why Heisenberg?
 The [Heisenberg Uncertainty Principle](https://en.wikipedia.org/wiki/Uncertainty_principle) states that you cannot know both someone's position and momentum at the same time.
 We'll know their position!

+## Usage

+Make sure that you accept the licence in the config file before using the plugin.
+This is to signify your agreement to the use of the Maxmind database.

+## Commands

+`/geoip <player>` - Get GeoIP information for a player.
+Requires the permission `heisenberg.lookup` `/geoip reload` - Reload the config.
+`/geoip update` - Update the local GeoIP database.
+Requires the permission `heisenberg.update`

+There is also the `heisenberg.login` permission if `alert-on-login` is turned on for displaying a player's location on login.

 ## Getting and Building Heisenberg

 To get a copy of the Heisenberg source, ensure you have Git installed, and run the following commands from a command prompt